-The U.S. Constitution was created in the year 1787.
+The Constitution of the United States of America was created in the year 1787.
 Fundamentalist Christians claim it is based on Christian principles and is a “Christian Constitution”.
 Metroplex Atheists seeks to disprove this notion by offering a prize of $1,787 to the first person who can find any of the following words that are associated with Christianity in the U.S. Constitution.
-Many, if not all of these words, would obviously be found in any Christian document as lengthy as the Constitution.
+Many, if not all of these words, would obviously be found in any Christian document as lengthy as the United States Constitution.

 The words are: